G0RELLA/gorella_overview/lecture/questionnaires.md

 ````{margin}
 ```{admonition}  About the content of this Jupyter Book
 :class: warning
 This page is currently under construction and will be updated continiously.
-Please visit this page again in the next weeks for further information.
+Please visit this page again in the next feew weeks for further information.
 ```
 ````

 Here, we provide a standardized method for the assessment of this type of characteristics as students progress throughout the development of their own projects.